 The Five Inner Critics That Haunt Many Women

-Do you hear yourself saying “What’s wrong with me?”, “I never should have tried that!”, or “Why did I say that!”.
-While the frequency and intensity of the inner critic varies from person to person, it’s intention for each person is the same.
+Do you hear yourself saying, “What’s wrong with me?”, “I should never have tried that!” or “Why did I say that!”.
+While the frequency and intensity of the inner critic vary from person to person, its intention for each person is the same.
 It’s trying to protect you.

-So how do we work with the critic when its voice is limiting our potential or holding us back from our dreams?
+So how do we work with the critic when its voice limits our potential or holds us back from our dreams?

 First, we start with appreciating and learning about the intention of the critic.
 And then, we look to the kind of ally that can support us during the critic’s attack.

-Here are some common critics that can show up in our lives and the allies who are available to you to support transforming their paralyzing and negative energy.
+Some common critics can show up in our lives and the allies available to you to transform their paralyzing and negative energy.

 1. The Judge Critic